Incident footage and investigation recommendations

 Recommendation 56 (status: complete)

-The Review recommends that accurate records of measures taken to separate staff and young people as part of a complaints management process should be kept by the youth detention centre.
+The Review recommends that accurate records of measures taken to separate staff and youths as part of a complaints management process should be kept by the youth detention centre.
 (16.R6)

-Existing policy requires that actions taken in response to complaints (including steps taken to preserve the integrity of the investigation process and ensure the safety and wellbeing of a young person during an investigation process) must be recorded.
+Existing policy requires that actions taken in response to complaints (including steps taken to preserve the integrity of the investigation process and ensure the safety and wellbeing of a youth during an investigation process) must be recorded.

 We reviewed the youth detention complaints management policies and procedures to strengthen and clarify record-keeping requirements.
 We introduced new practices to ensure complaints processes are: